 For those who wish to explore outside the confines of Dartmoor, access to both the north and south coasts of Devon and Cornwall are within easy reach.
 If you are looking to surf or indulge in other water sport activities it is best to head north, while the south coastal areas are home to some of the most tranquil, unspoiled beaches anywhere in England.

 In addition to outdoor pursuits and activities, Exeter and Plymouth are both easily reachable with a short drive, and both are home to some great shops as well as a variety of bars, restaurants, and entertainment centres.
 There are also many small, friendly villages situated within and around the border of Dartmoor, many of which have local amenities such as country pubs available for you to enjoy.

-Dartmoor, Castle Drogo, Stone Lane Gardens, Finch Foundry, Spinsters Rock, Fernworthy Reservoir, Parke, Dartmoor Prison Museum, Museum of Dartmoor Life, Exeter and many more
+Dartmoor, Castle Drogo, Stone Lane Gardens, Finch Foundry, Spinsters Rock, Teign Valley, Fingle Woods, Fernworthy Reservoir, Parke, Dartmoor Prison Museum, Museum of Dartmoor Life, Moretonhampstead Motor Museum Exeter Catherdral, RAMM and many more

-Pony Trekking, Hiking and walking on Dartmoor and in the Teign Valley.
+Pony Trekking, Hiking, walking and many other activities to varied to list on Dartmoor and in the Teign Valley.